aerogear/aerogear-unifiedpush-server/TESTS.md

 Since Arquillian tests run in application server, it may be harder to debug them, but with IDE, it is quite easy:

 1. start Eclipse
-2. start two WildFly servers in Debug mode, using `standalone-full-ha.xml` and configured `port-offset` (see the configuration properties above)
+2. start two WildFly servers in Debug mode, using `standalone-ha.xml` and configured `port-offset` (see the configuration properties above)
 3. insert breakpoint into a test or an implementation code
 4. run the test class (or just selected method) by selecting its name in the IDE and choosing `Run as...
 JUnit Test`
 5. the breakpoint will be hit once server deploys micro-deployment and executes the test method